numbas/editor-docs/source/question-reference.rst

     Name
         The name of the function.
 Should be a valid JME name - it should start with a letter, and contain only letters and numbers, with no spaces or punctuation.

-    Parameters
-        The parameters given to the function.
-You can refer to them by name in the function's definition.
-Make sure you correctly set the types of the parameters.
-You can define several functions with the same name but different parameter signatures, if it makes sense to do so.

-    Output type
-        The type of the value returned by the function.

     Language
         Functions can be defined either with a JME expression or with JavaScript code.
 In the case of a JME expression, the value returned is the result of evaluating the expression on the function's parameters.
 You can also refer to the question's variables.

         JavaScript functions should return their result with a ``return`` expression.
 You don't need to write the ``function(parameters) {}`` part - just write the function body.

+    Output type
+        The type of the value returned by the function.

+    Parameters
+        The parameters given to the function.
+You can refer to them by name in the function's definition.
+Make sure you correctly set the types of the parameters.
+You can define several functions with the same name but different parameter types, if it makes sense to do so.

+    Rulesets
+        A "ruleset" defines a list of named :doc:`simplification` used to manipulate mathematical expressions.

 Parts
 =====